jclluo/Esports-DragonSoul-Analysis/README.md

 </div>

 To achieve this, we need to build a regression model based on a various of features that can help us predict which side is likely to retireve the dragon soul.
 And since for forcasters, how likely the prediction is correct is the most essential part, accuracy will be used as the metric.
 At the same time, the other three common used metrics, precision, recall, and F1-score will all be used to assed if the model is bias or over/underfitted.\
 First, let's clean the data and find the features for the regression.
 The dataframe below has being clean as the same process in my previous project.
-Here are the remaining columns:
+Here are the remaining columns:\
-Index(['gameid', 'datacompleteness', 'league', 'year', 'split', 'playoffs',
+<u>['gameid', 'datacompleteness', 'league', 'year', 'split', 'playoffs',
            'date', 'game', 'patch', 'participantid', 'side', 'position',
            'playername', 'playerid', 'teamname', 'teamid', 'champion', 'ban1',
            'ban2', 'ban3', 'ban4', 'ban5', 'gamelength', 'result', 'kills',